roypeled/angular-nested-resource/README.md

 orgResource.$delete()
 // DELETE: "/api/organizations/294/"
 ```
-A constructor action will us its nested actions to wrap a new object.
+A constructor action will use its nested actions to wrap a new object.
 When defining a constructor action define which property name should be used in the route (@id -> id: 294).

 ### Defining type